The evolution of low-mass central galaxies in the vicinity of massive structures and its impact on the two-halo

-We noted that in a snapshot where the satellite candidate is at $d >$ 2 R$_{200}$, and after checking its evolution in previous and following snapshots, it is likely an artifact of the subhalo finder to flag it as a satellite since they never crossed the virial radius of another halo.
-Therefore, in those cases, the galaxy is flagged as central by us. \cite{Wang_2023}, on the other hand, might have considered these galaxies as former satellites.
-Since these central galaxies are in the vicinity of massive structures, they might contribute significantly to the conformity signal as shown in \cite{Lacerna_2022}.
-This could explain why these authors concluded that the entire signal originates from `backsplash' objects.

-We consider our criteria for identifying former satellites to be reliable, and this is supported by checking that the evolution of target galaxies in TNG300 is more similar to that of control galaxies when the former satellites are removed (Sec. \ref{subsec:removing_fs}).
+We noticed that in a given snapshot where the satellite candidate is at $d >$ 2 R$_{200}$, and after checking its evolution in the previous and following snapshots, it is likely an artifact of the subhalo finder that flagged it as a satellite since it never crossed the virial radius of another halo.
+Therefore, in those cases, we flagged the galaxy as central. \cite{Wang_2023}, on the other hand, might have considered these galaxies as former satellites.
+Since these central galaxies are in the vicinity of massive structures, they might contribute significantly to the conformity signal, as shown in \cite{Lacerna_2022}.
+This could explain why these authors concluded that the entire signal originates from backsplash objects.
+We consider our criteria for identifying former satellites to be reliable, and this is supported by checking that the evolution of target galaxies in TNG300 is more similar to that of control galaxies when the former satellites are removed (Sect. \ref{subsec:removing_fs}).